Donald Trump 2016 presidential campaign: Black communities

-According to some polling data, it appeared that Trump was receiving little support from African Americans.
-In a Morning Consult national poll in August 2016, only five percent of black voters said they intend to vote for Trump.
-However, Trump ended up receiving 8% of the African-American vote (about half a million more votes than Mitt Romney received in 2012).
-Starting in July and August, in an effort to improve his appeal to black Americans and make a direct appeal for their votes, Trump was vocal in expressing concern for their situations.
-Speaking in Virginia on August 23, 2016, Trump said, "You're living in your poverty, your schools are no good, you have no jobs, 58 percent of your youth is unemployed—what the hell do you have to lose by trying something new, like Trump?"
-He further said, "Look.
+It appeared Trump was receiving little support from African Americans: in a poll in August 2016, only 5% of black voters said they intended to vote for him.
+Trump ended up receiving 8% of the African-American vote (about half a million more than Mitt Romney in 2012).
+Starting in July and August, in an effort to improve his appeal to black Americans, Trump was vocal in expressing concern for their situations.
+Speaking in Virginia in August, 2016, Trump said, "You're living in your poverty, your schools are no good, you have no jobs, 58 percent of your youth is unemployed—what the hell do you have to lose by trying something new, like Trump?....Look.
 It is a disaster the way African-Americans are living ...
 We'll get rid of the crime ...
 You'll be able to walk down the street without getting shot."
-On September 3, Trump visited a black congregation in Detroit, Michigan, the Great Faith Ministries International Church, accompanied by former Republican presidential candidate Dr. Ben Carson, and attended a church service.
-Trump was interviewed afterward by Bishop Wayne T. Jackson for later broadcast on the church's cable channel.
-He also visited Dr. Carson's childhood home.
+He accused Clinton of racism and bigotry.

-On September 15, as Trump was addressing a small assembly at Bethel United Methodist Church in Flint, Michigan, the pastor, Faith Green Timmons, interrupted him as he criticized Clinton, asking him not to "give a political speech".
+On September 3, Trump visited a black congregation in Detroit, Michigan, accompanied by former Republican presidential candidate Dr. Ben Carson.
+Trump was interviewed afterward by Bishop Wayne T. Jackson for the church's cable channel.
+On September 15, as Trump was addressing an assembly at Bethel United Methodist Church in Flint, Michigan, the pastor, Faith Green Timmons, interrupted him as he criticized Clinton, asking him not to "give a political speech".
 Trump complied.